Complexity-OutRanked/PageRank/reports/final_report.md

 ### Betweenness centrality
 Betweenness centrality or *betweenness* is intended to evaluate the *importance* of nodes.
-Formally, betweenness is defined as the number of shortest paths that goes through a node over the total number of shortest paths.
+Formally, betweenness is defined as the number of shortest paths that goes through a node divided by the total number of shortest paths.
 This metric is useful for determining the importance of each node because it quantifies how connected each node is, allowing us to compare the betweenness centrality and PageRank probabilities.

 ### Evaluating with synthetic random graph
-We assume that if the betweenness value and the PageRank probability of each node are highly correlated, we would conclude that the algorithm worked accurately to evaluate each node.
-Figure 1 and 2 show the correlation of betweenness value and the PageRank probability on Barabási–Albert graph and Erdős–Rényi graph, respectively.
+We assume that if the betweenness value and the PageRank probability of each node are highly correlated, we would conclude that the algorithm works accurately to evaluate each node.
+Figure 1 and 2 show the correlation of betweenness value and the PageRank probability on a Barabási–Albert graph and a Erdős–Rényi graph, respectively.

 Figure 1 depicts the probability based on the PageRank algorithm against the betweenness centrality for an Erdős–Rényi model.
 Since an Erdős–Rényi model is a random graph, the nodes follow a normal distribution, with many nodes having an average betweenness and PageRank probability and a few having a low and high PageRank probability and betweenness.

 Since a Barabasi-Albert graph has central nodes with many edges, we expect to see a high correlation of betweenness value and the PageRank probability over a large range of values.
 As shown in Figure 2, our expectation is confirmed.
-We assume that the decrease in PageRank probability for the low betweenness is due to of random [TODOTODOTDOTODTODODO]
+We assume that the dent in the graph is due to how PageRank handles nodes that have no outlinks.
+While PageRank virtually creates a link to every other node from the nodes that have no outlinks, betweenness does not.
+This explains the dip in our graph because for nodes that have no or limited outlinks their PageRank probability might increase while their betweenness is low.

-Since there is a strong correlation between PageRank probability and centrality, we believe that PageRank is an effective metric of determining the importance of nodes.
+Since there remains a strong correlation between PageRank probability and centrality, we believe that PageRank is an effective metric of determining the importance of nodes.

 ![Figure 2](/figures/ER1000.png "Figure 2")
 ###### Figure 1: Comparing PageRank and Betweenness Centrality for ER graph with 1000 nodes and p=0.3